 CITY OF FRANKFORT

-MINUTES: Minutes of the August 12, 2020 meeting were presented.
-Richard Greeno made a motion to approve minutes as presented.
-David Hussey seconded the motion.
-Upon roll call, three “ayes” were recorded (Kevin Myers, Richard Greeno, and David Hussey).
-Motion carried, minutes approved.
+MINUTES: Minutes from the October 27, 2020 meeting were presented for review.
+Karen Walter made a motion to approve minutes as presented.
+Bud McQuade seconded the motion.
+Upon roll call, four “ayes” were heard.
+Minutes approved.